MichelVGameMaker/HitBoxes_gml/README.md

 ### Configuration:
 There are two macro you need to set to interface 'HitBoxes' with your code.
 They are located in the 'hitboxlib.gml' script asset under the section 'HitLib Options'.
 - #macro __HITLIB_DEFAULT_COLLIDER  oColliderTest: the name of a Collider / Solid Parent Object.
-Children will bloc Hit Boxes.
+This Object and all its Children will bloc Hit Boxes.
 - #macro __HITBOX_DEFAULT_HURTABLE  [oTarget_Par, oHurtbox]: the names of all 'Hurtable' Parent Objects.
-All their children will gain the ability to be hurt by Hit Boxes.
+These Objects and all their Children will gain the ability to be hurt by Hit Boxes.

 ### Usage:
 There is no intialization function required.
 You can create Hit Boxes with hitbox_create() and then they are processed automatically.